harperreed/harper.blog/content/post/writing.md

 ---
 title: "Blogging in 2018.
-Is that still a thing?"
+Blogs, How Do They Work?"
 date: 2018-07-08T22:29:48Z
 ---